ammarhakim/postgkyl/README.md

 # About

 This is the PostGkyl project.
-It is the Python module to provide a unified acces to Gkeyll and Gkyl data together with a broad variety of analytical tools.
+It is the Python module to provide a unified access to Gkeyll and Gkyl data together with a broad variety of analytical tools.

 # Dependencies and Installation